Bitcoin Vs. Uniswap: A Brief Comparison

 Bitcoin has retained the initial interest shown in the cryptocurrency, even though hundreds of other currencies have come into the market since bitcoin's launch.
 However, bitcoin has held on to its numero-uno status as the dominant cryptocurrency despite the increased competition.

 The UNI token is a new token, launched as recently as September 2020, that serves as the native cryptocurrency of the Uniswap platform.
-Uniswap had become the world's largest DEX by volume within 18 months of launch.
+Uniswap had become the world's largest DEX by volume holding more than 76% of it.
 Uniswap faced a significant challenge from SushiSwap.
 However, Uniswap weathered the storm and emerged even more robust.

 As a response to SushiSwap, Uniswap launched its native token, UNI.